High-efficiency telecom conversion of heralded atomic biphoton wavepackets

 \FigFour

-To further improve the conversion efficiency, the SFWM bandwidth is reduced to better match the acceptance window of the converter.
-By tuning the source parameters to an OD of 17 with pump Rabi frequencies $\Omega_1 = 1.8\Gamma$ and $\Omega_2 = 2\Gamma$, the spectral bandwidth of the heralded probe photons is narrowed to about 2.5~MHz.
-At the same time, the photon generation rate remains on the order of $10^7$~s$^{-1}$.
-In this regime, the probe spectrum lies well within the high-efficiency region of the conversion response, allowing both high conversion efficiency and reliable preservation of the temporal waveform.
+To improve the conversion efficiency, we reduce the SFWM bandwidth to $\sim$2.5~MHz by tuning the source parameters to ${\rm OD}=17$, $\Omega_1=1.8\Gamma$, and $\Omega_2=2\Gamma$, while maintaining a photon generation rate on the order of $10^7$~s$^{-1}$.
+With the probe spectrum lying within the high-efficiency region of the conversion response, and with the conversion ensemble optimized to ${\rm OD}=120$ and $\Omega_c=23\Gamma$, the signal conversion efficiency reaches 79.4(2.6)\% at $\Omega_d=14\Gamma$ [Fig.~\ref{fig:diamond spectrum}].
+This result shows that spectral overlap with the high-efficiency region of the converter response is crucial for approaching the steady-state conversion efficiency.
+The observed efficiency is close to the steady-state value expected for the present OD, and previous theory indicates that increasing the OD can further improve the efficiency toward the ideal limit~\cite{PoHan}.

-Further optimization of the conversion system is achieved by increasing the OD to 120 and raising the coupling field to $23\Gamma$.
-Figure~\ref{fig:diamond spectrum} shows the conversion efficiency as a function of $\Omega_d$.
-The maximum efficiency reaches 79.4(2.6)\% at $\Omega_d=14\Gamma$.
-These results indicate that spectral matching together with optimized conversion parameters \cite{PoHan} enables efficient telecom conversion of heralded single photons.

-Preserving the temporal waveform is important for quantum networking.
-The maintained wavepacket supports high indistinguishability and efficient temporal-mode matching for Hong--Ou--Mandel interference.
-The narrow bandwidth also provides a long coherence length, relaxing path-length stability requirements in fiber systems.
-Together with the achieved efficiency and spectral controllability, this platform offers a promising interface for Bell-state measurements and repeater-based quantum communication in telecom networks.
+The preservation of the temporal waveform is important for interference-based quantum-networking protocols.
+A well-defined wavepacket supports temporal-mode matching in Hong--Ou--Mandel interference, while the narrow bandwidth provides a long coherence length that relaxes path-length stability requirements in fiber systems.
+Together with the achieved conversion efficiency and spectral controllability, these properties make the platform suitable for narrowband telecom interfaces based on atomic quantum light.

-\textit{Conclusion.} We demonstrate telecom frequency conversion of atomic biphotons while preserving their temporal waveforms and nonclassical correlations.
-The maintained time-resolved wavepackets show that the conversion process preserves the dynamical properties of heralded single photons beyond conventional statistical benchmarks.
-The experimental observations are consistent with a microscopic model that clarifies how spectral acceptance and system parameters determine the conversion performance.
-The demonstrated interface achieves telecom conversion efficiencies approaching 80\% while maintaining the temporal waveform and quantum correlations of the biphotons.

-Our results show that combining spectral engineering of the biphoton source with system-level optimization of the atomic converter provides a controllable platform for interfacing atomic quantum systems with telecom fiber networks.
-The simultaneous realization of spectral matching, waveform preservation, and high conversion efficiency is directly relevant for quantum repeaters, long-distance entanglement distribution, and photonic quantum networking.
-These results highlight temporal-mode engineering as an important design principle for future hybrid quantum systems.